|LeftLion 43, Oct-Nov 2011|

 We pull stupidly long and late shifts to keep the standard of the magazine and website high - so we can't hold your hand and teach you things from scratch.
 We're more than happy to pass on what we know, but we can't turn you into a writer/illustrator/photographer.

 In other words, please don't contact our Music Editor offering your services to review whoever's playing the Arena or Rock City because you want a plus-one - we're far more interested in reviewing Notts bands at the Maze or Bodega.
 The more local you're willing to be, the more interested we'll be in you.

-If you can help us jack up our social media profiles, or help us sell advertising and services, or just want to deploy your non-creative talents to help us out, get in touch.
+If you can help us sell advertising and services, or just want to deploy your non-creative talents to help us out, get in touch.
 We're all dead nice people, actualeh.